-The entry values are limited to values within the range selected in the "Set Range" parameter under the CAL Menu and must be separated by at least 1% of this range.
-Use the LEFT arrow key to select the first digit to be modified.
+The entry value is limited to a value within the range specified in "Set Range", and the 0% and the 100% point must be separated by at least 1% of this range Use the LEFT arrow key to select the first digit to be modified.
 Then use the UP and LEFT arrow keys to select the desired numerical value.
 Press ENTER to store the new value.